arkency/posts/posts/2020-06-23-dont-blindly-apply-software-patterns.md

 ## Patterns are not the silver bullet

-Mariusz & Kuba have dicsussed the [saga pattern]() based on example of cinema seats reservations.
+Mariusz & Kuba have dicsussed the [saga pattern]() based on the example of cinema seats reservations.
 The model is simple - each `Seat` is an aggregate and to book 4 seats you need to have a saga that will ensure that all 4 reservations are processed or all of them will be revoked by compensating actions.

-The example was as follow (pardon the pseudocode):
+The example was as follows (pardon the pseudocode):

 ```ruby
 # ruby flavoured pseudocode here (time axis goes down)